Vin-Jex/eCommerce-Website/README.md

 ---

----

 **Contact Section**
 <img src="./images/Screenshot (273).png" alt="Contact Section" title="Contact Section">

----

 ## Getting Started
-To get started  you can simply clone this `ecommerce-demo` repository and install the dependencies or just download the Zip file.
+To get started  you can simply clone this `eCommerce-Website` repository and install the dependencies or just download the Zip file.

-To Clone the `ecommerce-demo` repository using git:
+To Clone the `eCommerce-Website` repository using git:

 ```bash
 git clone https://github.com/pythoniclaver/eCommerce-Website